 Building something from nothing, or redesigning something to make it your own, is at the heart of the maker movement, but in many universities, this movement is oriented toward entrepreneurial outcomes.
-Here, we see this divergent learning environment as a unique vehicle to engage our students in activities that lead to greater learning, particularly related to self-awareness and identity affirmation, perseverance, problem solving, collaboration, communication, and other skills that are needed to be fully engaged citizens in the 21st century.
+Here, we see this divergent learning environment as a unique vehicle to engage our students in activities that lead to greater learning, particularly related to self-awareness and identity affirmation, perseverance, problem-solving, collaboration, communication, and other skills that are needed to be fully engaged citizens in the 21st century.

 This environment is also relevant for educators, as the activities and resources fully support science, technology, engineering, arts, and mathematics (STEAM) content and practice standards.
-Read more.
+Read more about Lesley STEAM.

 - Sue Cusack, Director

 - Rashmi Pimprikar